cjwit/bgsu-music/Revised Structure/Musicology, Ethnomusicology, Theory/Music Theory.md

 * [Download the Flyer](link)
 * [Student Accomplishments](link)

 The M.M. in Music Theory at BGSU is broad-based, offering extraordinary opportunities in the area of contemporary music.
 The resources of the [Mid-American Center for Contemporary Music](link) enrich the learning experience with visiting artists and especially with the internationally renowned [New Music Festival](link).
-Further, the College of Musical Arts-—with around 500 students and 56 full-time faculty members—-offers students the resources and experiences of a large university with the feel of a more intimate setting.
+Further, the College of Musical Arts-with around 500 students and 56 full-time faculty members—offers students the resources and experiences of a large university with the feel of a more intimate setting.

 M.M. in Music Theory students therefore enjoy exceptional mentoring opportunities: they receive individual attention, assistantship assignments, and professional guidance that at other schools are typically reserved for doctoral students.
 Additionally, BGSU is located near several major cities with a vibrant professional music culture, including Detroit, Cleveland, Cincinnati, and Chicago.